Function Dilations (and Translations)

 It is useful to be able to interpret a function as a dilation of a simpler “parent function”.
 Understanding the behavior of

-which is the dashed curve in the graph below, is easier when you perceived it as the graph of a simpler “parent” function
+which is the dashed curve in the graph below, is easier when you perceive it as the graph of a simpler “parent” function

 (the solid curve below) dilated vertically by a factor of 3, then translated vertically by +5 and horizontally by +1.